-The call made by Scorer, after the Referee has announced that the Canadian player wins the point (for example as a result of interference).
+CALL EXPLANATION POINT TO CANADA The call made by Scorer, after the Referee has announced that the Canadian player wins the point (for example as a result of interference).
+HAND OUT To indicate a change of server.
+SIDE OUT or CHOICE To indicate the change of team serving GAME BALL Added at the end of a call when one team, if they win the next rally, would win the game.

-HAND OUT

-To indicate a change of server.

-SIDE OUT or CHOICE

-To indicate the change of team serving

-GAME BALL

-Added at the end of a call when one team, if they win the next rally, would win the game.

-MATCH BALL

-On match point when one team winning the next rally wins the match.
-Only "Match Ball" called this is in situation, not "Game Ball.
-Match Ball" or "Game, and
+MATCH BALL On match point when one team winning the next rally wins the match.
+Only "Match Ball" is called in this situation, not "Game Ball, Match Ball" or "Game, and Match Ball."

-Match Ball."